zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    script.)

-   :topic: a topic string associated with the event message.
+   :param topic: a topic string associated with the event message.
           Peers advertise interest by registering a subscription to some prefix of this topic name.

-   :ev: a Zeek event value.
+   :param ev: a Zeek event value.

    :returns: true if automatic event sending is now enabled.